-DEPARTMENT UPDATE AS OF JUNE 2018: The Board Education Policy was approved by the Boards in June.
-The Budget Director is scheduled to educate the Boards on the City Budget process and to the extent possible, service level solvency, in October.
+DEPARTMENT UPDATE AS OF JUNE 2018: The Board Education Policy, which addresses a part of the auditor's recommendation, was approved by the Boards in June.
+In addition, the Budget Director is scheduled to educate the Boards on the City Budget process and to the extent possible, service level solvency, in October.